plexus/re-frame/README.md

 ## A local state port of re-frame 10.2

 I wanted to use devcards with re-frame.
-It may be useful for some people too.
+It could be useful for other people too.

 ```clojureScript
 (ns reframelib-sample.core